Financial Terms

 Dead Hand Provision

-Description : A protective clause in a “poison pill” that only allows the old management to disable the defensive strategy, even after it has been replaced.
+• Description : A protective clause in a “poison pill” that only allows the former management to disable the defensive strategy, even after its replacement.

 Defensive Merger